HomeAid Orange County | Los Angeles

 HomeAid Housing

-79 HomeAid housing projects completed since our founding in 1989, creating over 1,500 beds in the Orange County Continuum of Care.
-HomeAid continues each year to create and open new housing projects for people experiencing homelessness.
+HomeAid has completed 107 housing projects since our founding in 1989, creating over 2,125 beds in the Orange County Continuum of Care, and continues to create and open new housing projects for people without a safe and dignified place to call home.

 HomeAid Cares

-All volunteer events through our HomeAid Cares program give volunteers the opportunity to contribute to our housing projects in a meaningful and direct way.
-Through minor touch-ups of projects, landscaping work, cleaning facilities, and preparing food, our Cares program allows volunteers from all backgrounds to support HomeAid housing projects.
-Community CareDays happen Monday-Friday from 11 AM - 1 PM at our HomeAid Family CareCenter.
-During these volunteer days, volunteers do a deep clean of the CareCenter and put together sack lunches for the families.
+Volunteer events through our HomeAid Cares program give volunteers the opportunity to contribute to our housing program in a meaningful and direct way.
+Through minor touch-ups of projects, landscaping work, cleaning, and hosting seasonal events, our Cares program allows volunteers to support HomeAid housing projects.
 HomeAid CaresDays are hands-on volunteer workdays at our various HomeAid housing projects.
 On these days minor repairs and upgrades are made thanks to the help of our building industry partners.
 Tasks include painting, landscaping, cleaning, and small construction projects.
-Serving Dinner at our Family CareCenter occurs from 6-7:30 PM nightly.
-Volunteers help our on-site team with serving dinner to the families.

 Continual hands-on support of HomeAid housing projects allowing them to sustain for years to come.